Pick Up Line

 She takes a sip from her drink.
 “I have all the company I need.”

-He places both his hands around his drink.
+He placed both hands around his drink.
 Then he gives her a side glance, taking note of her short black dress and her empty shoes sitting on the floor.
-“You look like someone must of have stood you up tonight.”
+“You look like someone stood you up tonight.”

 “What’s wrong with the way I dress?
 My clothes are clean, and I did take a shower before I left my place.”